zhhjoseph/google_nearby/README.md

 This took the most time besides setting up the initial boilerplate as it was a new api I haven't used before and wanted to make sure I was using the correct way to consume the api.

+Only real issue I had not solved is the type def for the refs as it won't accept both HTMLDivElement | google.maps.Map types and unfortunately had to type cast the ref as any in this case.

 #####

 ## Considerations